-For your first day at Rocky Mountain National Park, your schedule includes a loop from Estes Park to Fall River Entrance to Endovalley to Beaver Meadows Entrance and back into Estes.
+For your first day at Rocky Mountain National Park, your schedule includes a loop from Estes Park to the Fall River Entrance to Endovalley to Beaver Meadows Entrance, and back into Estes.
 Enter the park through the Fall River Entrance Station and stop at Sheep Lakes, be on the lookout for bighorn sheep who visit the lake and meadow regularly.

 Continue on to Alluvial Fan, and hike the short walk up to view the cascades of Horseshoe Falls over the boulder field.